Presenter Script | Telecom Retention Orchestration

 Core message

 The problem is not lack of data.
 The problem is that legacy systems like Pega cannot assemble and act on live context fast enough.
-Redis becomes the operational context layer for the replacement architecture.
+Redis Iris becomes the context engine for the replacement architecture.

 Suggested runtime